Async Hooks

 from the page which must be the next page.
 If this isn't the case then the accumulated

 data will be reset.
-For example uf we then call paginator.first()
+For example uf we then call paginator.first() it will reset the state:

 [{ "id": 1, "name": "Bilbo" },{ "id": 2, "name": "Frodo" }]